Zaab1t/mox/README.rst

     type.facet.create.method = POST
     type.facet.create.path = /klassifikation/facet

-The default agent.properties file defines all of the classes from the OIOXML hierarchies Klassifikation, Organisation, Sag and Dokument.
+The default structure.conf file defines all of the classes from the OIOXML hierarchies Klassifikation, Organisation, Sag and Dokument.

 You can then get your ObjectType by calling get(String name) on the returned collection.